tinymovr/Tinymovr/docs/studio/usage.rst

     tm.set_pos_setpoint(2*PI * rad, 0 * rad/s, 1500 * mA)

-Take a look at the :ref:`command-reference` to find out about default units used in each command.
+Take a look at the :ref:`api-reference` for default units used in each command.

 For more information on units and their usage, take a look at `Pint's documentation <https://pint.readthedocs.io/en/stable/>`_